California Passes Bill Banning Legacy Admissions at Private Colleges

 Given that this law effectively pertains to about half a dozen California colleges that collectively enroll only a few thousand legacy students, its value is largely symbolic.

-But while enacting the law might not dramatically affect the racial and socioeconomic makeup of those student bodies, it would signal that leveling the admissions playing field remains a high priority in light of the challenges universities now face and the societal implications of equal access to educational opportunity.
+But while enacting the law might not dramatically affect the racial and socioeconomic makeup of those student bodies, it signals that leveling the admissions playing field remains a high priority in light of the challenges universities now face and the societal implications of equal access to educational opportunity.

 For a growing number of legislators, legacy admissions no longer pass the smell test.
 Many considered them foul even before the SCOTUS decision, and they’ve only grown more pungent since.